 You drink alcohol most nights with your dinner.
 You're discussing this habit with a friend who doesn't drink much at all.
-You give one reason why you drink that often:
+You give this reason why you drink that often.

 Drinking in moderation is supposed to be good for your heart.

 When you say the word "drink" or "drinking" by itself, people will usually assume that you mean "drinking alcohol":

 Would you like a drink?

 I've heard that drinking is against the law in some Middle Eastern countries.

 If you want to talk about drinking water, tea, or something that's not alcoholic, say "something to drink" or "drink something":